April 14, 1912

 I would know.
 I was there.

-You know the tragedy, but you do not know the truth.
-The pages of history are a blend of reality and illusion, created by architects who honor one grand design.
+The blocks of history that are the fickle foundation of most minds are but a blend of reality and illusion, built by architects who honor one grand design.

-My account of the Royal Mail Ship’s fate is far darker.
+My account of the Royal Mail Ship’s fate is far more forthright.

 © 2018 Samantha Redstreake Geary